-Cote (2016) argued that SARSO should be both the standard-taker and standard-maker in different cases.
+Cote (2016) argued that SARSO should be both the standard-taker and standardmaker in different cases.
 He viewed that SARSO could collaborate with member countries' organisations like Bureau of Indian Standards (BIS) 'to mobilise the development of trade-related standards, broaden its portfolio of standards, and harmonise those standards across the SAARC membership.'
 He has also opined that as the BIS developed more than 19,000 standards for India, many of such standards may be used as base standards for the region.
-Being alert on the complexity and sensitivity of the SAARC member countries in this regard, Cote (2016) concluded that whether and when SARSO and SAARC Members should adopt international standards approved by organisations such as the ISO or revise the existing national standards for regional harmonisation, must be scrutinised carefully.
+Being alert on the complexity and sensitivity of the SAARC member countries in this regard, Cote (2016) concluded that whether and when SARSO and SAARC Members should adopt international standards for regional harmonisation, must be scrutinised carefully.